 Why should I accept electronic payments?

-As a childcare director or owner, you spend a lot of time doing a variety of things in your center.
+As a childcare director or owner, you and your childcare team spend a lot of time doing a variety of things in your center.
 We’ve found that the largest amount of time is usually spent staying on top of billing parents and accepting payments.
 Your business has to accept payment to run, so this is a top priority out of necessity.